Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation

 Combining~\eqref{eq:omega_dyn_z_C} and~\eqref{eq:zC_dyn}, we obtain the nonlinear system

-where $\mathbf{z}_{C}=(z_{C}^x\;z_{C}^y)^T=(x_{1}\;x_{2})^T$ is the unknown part of the state vector, $\omega = x_{3}$ is the measured part of the state vector and, consequently, can be considered as the system output, and $\bar{\textbf{f}}=(\bar{f}_x\;\bar{f}_y)^T = (u_1 \; u_2)^T$, $\eta = u_3$ are known inputs.
+where $\mathbf{z}_{C}=(z_{C}^x\;z_{C}^y)^\top=(x_{1}\;x_{2})^\top$ is the unknown part of the state vector, $\omega = x_{3}$ is the measured part of the state vector and, consequently, can be considered as the system output, and $\bar{\textbf{f}}=(\bar{f}_x\;\bar{f}_y)^\top = (u_1 \; u_2)^\top$, $\eta = u_3$ are known inputs.

-\begin{result} Estimating $\mathbf{z}_C(t)$ is equivalent to observe the state $(x_{1}\;x_{2})^T$ of the nonlinear system~\eqref{eq:nonlinear_sys_zC} with known output~$y=x_3=\omega$ and known inputs $u_1=\bar{f}_x$, $u_2=\bar{f}_y$, and $u_3=\eta$. \end{result}
+\begin{result} Estimating $\mathbf{z}_C(t)$ is equivalent to observe the state $(x_{1}\;x_{2})^\top$ of the nonlinear system~\eqref{eq:nonlinear_sys_zC} with known output~$y=x_3=\omega$ and known inputs $u_1=\bar{f}_x$, $u_2=\bar{f}_y$, and $u_3=\eta$. \end{result}

-In~\cite{2015b-FraPetRiz}, we studied the observability of~\eqref{eq:nonlinear_sys_zC}: \begin{prop} If $x_3 \not\equiv 0 $ and $\left( u_1 \; u_2\right)^T \not\equiv \mathbf{0}$, then system~\eqref{eq:nonlinear_sys_zC} is locally observable in the sense of~\cite{1977-HerKre}. \end{prop} \begin{proof} Given in~\cite{2015b-FraPetRiz}. \end{proof}
+In~\cite{2015b-FraPetRiz}, we studied the observability of~\eqref{eq:nonlinear_sys_zC}: \begin{prop} If $x_3 \not\equiv 0 $ and $\left( u_1 \; u_2\right)^\top \not\equiv \mathbf{0}$, then system~\eqref{eq:nonlinear_sys_zC} is locally observable in the sense of~\cite{1977-HerKre}. \end{prop} \begin{proof} Given in~\cite{2015b-FraPetRiz}. \end{proof}

 Note that the applied torques $\tau_i$, for $i=1 \ldots n$ (which are included in $u_3$) have no influence on the observability of $\mathbf{z}_C(t)$.
-In~\cite{2015b-FraPetRiz}, we also proposed a nonlinear observer for the system~\eqref{eq:nonlinear_sys_zC}, which is recapped in the following result.
+In~\cite{2013-Agh}, an observability condition that involves the angular velocity is also given.
+However, the condition expressed in~\cite{2013-Agh} pertains the estimation of the kinematic parameters and requires that the direction of the angular velocity does not remain constant over the time, while in our setting the direction is constant and we only require that the norm is not constantly zero.
+In~\cite{2015b-FraPetRiz}, we also proposed a nonlinear observer for system~\eqref{eq:nonlinear_sys_zC}, which is summarized in the following result.

 \begin{prop} Consider the following dynamical system